yintrigue/portfolio-ds/snaky/README.md

 Tech Stack: PyGame, Python

 ## Description
-Snaky a simplified implementation of the classic Snake game using PyGame.
+Snaky a PyGame implementation of the classic Snake game.
 The goal is not to develop a fully playable game, but rather a basic implementation for training in neural network.
 Key features include:
 - Option to save and replay history stored in CSV
 - Game board dimension and resolution are adjustable for ease of experiments; default is a 10x10 grid with a resolution of 50x50 pixels per block
 - Customizable sprites & full OOP for ease of future extension